edamla/mediterraneanagency/_books/2021-09-01-a-life-in-pursuit-of-the-red-apple-fatih-sultan.md

 “Now, I feel myself in the valley of Yarmuk, which is narrow for people with the shouts of ‘Allah, Allah!’ amid the sounds of horses.
-By Allah, I asked my Allah to resurrect me in every war and to sus- tain of that war.”
+By Allah, I asked my Allah to resurrect me in every war and to sustain of that war.”
 Then he stopped for a while and said:
 “I make my will, raise me up…”
 They stood up.
 “Bring my sword!”
 “Why, sir?”